RichardFoo/Trinket-USB-Keyboard/README.md

 # USB Keyboard & Mouse Emulator - Adafruit Trinket M0

-The challenge was simple enough... beat the system by automating mouse clicks and keystrokes in an online game, so it'd think the player was still interacting (e.g., milking cows).
+The challenge sounded easy enough... beat the system by automating mouse clicks and keystrokes in an online game, so it'd think the player was still interacting (e.g., milking cows).